PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 There is also [MC_YAW_FF](../advanced_config/parameter_reference.md#MC_YAW_FF) parameter that controls how much of user input need to feed forward to yaw rate controller.
-0 means very slow control, controller will start to move yaw only when sees yaw position error, 1 means very responsive control, but with some overshot, controller will move yaw immediately, always keeping yaw error near zero.
+0 means very slow control, controller will start to move yaw only when it sees yaw position error.
+1 means very responsive control, but with some overshoot, controller will move yaw immediately, always keeping yaw error near zero.